Jean Valade

-Jean Valade (1710 - 12 December 1787) was a French painter and pastel artist of the Rococo movement, specializing in portraiture.
+Jean Valade (baptized 27 November 1710 – 12 December 1787) was a French painter and pastel artist of the Rococo movement, specializing in portraiture.

 Early life

-He was born in Poitiers.
+He was born in Poitiers and baptized on 27 November 1710.
 Valade was the son of Léonard who was also a painter and Marie Bellot.
 He trained with his father before moving to Paris in 1739.
 He married Gabrielle Louise Remond, 20 November 1752, and has no descendants.
 His great nephew was Pierre-Jean-Baptiste Chaussard.

 School

 In 1750, he was admitted to the Royal Society of Arts and was appointed academician, September 29, 1754.
 He became a student of Charles-Antoine Coypel, official Painter to the King and theorist, a member of the French School.
 Valade was later appointed painter to the king.
 He participated in numerous exhibitions between 1751 and 1781.
 Denis Diderot published several negative reviews of her portraits.
 In 1769, he denounced Valade at the Salon, because in his view "[he] is not a poor painter, but a very poor painter, because you can not do two jobs at once."